 An expository and theological study of these two Pauline epistles.
 The development of Paul's thought is examined as he unfolds the doctrines of sin, salvation, sanctification, glorification, and practical Christian living.
-BI 422 Jesus and the Synoptics (Fall) 3 hrs.

 An examination of the nature and purpose of the synoptic gospels and of the life, teachings, and actions of Jesus.
 Following an introductory section treating methods of synoptic interpretation and the distinctive contributions of each evangelist, attention is directed to the synoptic portrayal of significant events in the life of Jesus.
 Consideration is also given to His teaching on topics such as the kingdom of God, ethics, discipleship, and eschatology, His miracles, healings, and symbiotic actions.